The Vanity of Life.

-And what is the extent of my days;
+And [to appreciate] the extent of my days;

-5Behold, You have made my days as handbreadths,
+5Behold, You have made my days as [short as] hand widths,

-And my lifetime as nothing in Your sight;
+And my lifetime is as nothing in Your sight.

-Surely every man at his best is a mere breath.
+Surely every man at his best is a mere breath [a wisp of smoke, a vapor that vanishes]!
 Selah.

-6Surely every man walks about as a phantom;
+6Surely every man walks around like a shadow [in a charade];

 Surely they make an uproar for nothing;

-7“And now, Lord, for what do I wait?
+7“And now, Lord, for what do I expectantly wait?

-9I have become mute, I do not open my mouth,
+9I am mute, I do not open my mouth,

-Because it is You who have done it.
+Because it is You who has done it.

 10Remove Your plague from me;

-You consume as a moth what is precious to him;
+You consume like a moth what is precious to him;

-Surely every man is a mere breath.
+Surely every man is a mere breath [a wisp of smoke, a vapor that vanishes].
 Selah.

-12“Hear my prayer, O Lord, and give ear to my cry;
+12“Hear my prayer, O Lord, and listen to my cry;

 Do not be silent at my tears;